prodityservices/scissors/Contributing.md

-Contributing to PaperSpigot
+Contributing to Scissors
 ==========================
-PaperSpigot has a very lenient policy towards PRs, but would prefer that you try and adhere to the following guidelines.
+Scissors has a very lenient policy towards PRs, but would prefer that you try and adhere to the following guidelines.

 ## Understanding Patches
-Patches to PaperSpigot are very simple, but center around the directories 'PaperSpigot-API' and 'PaperSpigot-Server'
+Patches to Scissors are very simple, but center around the directories 'Scissors-API' and 'Scissors-Server'

 Assuming you already have forked the repository:

 1. Pull the latest changes from the main repository
 2. Type `./applyPatches.sh` in git bash to apply the changes from upstream
-3. cd into `PaperSpigot-Server` for server changes, and `PaperSpigot-API` for api changes
+3. cd into `Scissors-Server` for server changes, and `Scissors-API` for api changes

 These directories aren't git repositories in the traditional sense:

-- Every single commit in PaperSpigot-Server/API is a patch.
+- Every single commit in Scissors-Server/API is a patch.
-- 'origin/master' points to a directory similar to PaperSpigot-Server/API but for PaperSpigot
+- 'origin/master' points to a directory similar to Scissors-Server/API but for Scissors
-- Typing `git status` should show that we are 10 or 11 commits ahead of master, meaning we have 10 or 11 patches that PaperSpigot and Spigot don't
+- Typing `git status` should show that we are 10 or 11 commits ahead of master, meaning we have 10 or 11 patches that Scissors and Spigot don't
-  - If it says something like `212 commits ahead, 207 commits behind`, then type `git fetch` to update spigot/paperspigot
+  - If it says something like `212 commits ahead, 207 commits behind`, then type `git fetch` to update spigot/paperspigot/scissors

 ## Adding Patches
-Adding patches to PaperSpigot is very simple:
+Adding patches to Scissors is very simple:

-1) Modify `PaperSpigot-Server` and/or `PaperSpigot-API` with the appropriate changes
+1) Modify `Scissors-Server` and/or `Scissors-API` with the appropriate changes
 2) Type `git add .` to add your changes
 3) Run `git commit` with the desired patch message
 4) Run `./rebuildPatches.sh` in the main directory to convert your commit into a new patch
 5) PR your patches back to this repository

-Your commit will be converted into a patch that you can then PR into PaperSpigot
+Your commit will be converted into a patch that you can then PR into Scissors

 ## Modifying Patches
 Modifying previous patches is a bit more complex: